TokenBrice/blog/content/posts/2018/demise-ns.md

 Oh yes, that’s very regrettable.
 It makes me angry too.
 Sadly I can’t do anything about it: it’s the market.
 If I start to promote progressive laws the jobs will go away.
 Our neighbor CCLand is taxing companies even less than us; we’ll bleed jobs!

-### So when did the deconstruction of the state started?
+### So when did the deconstruction of the state start?

 I’m sure our little trip to BBLand reminded you a thing or two about the real world.
 But in reality, all four processes are almost concomitant.
 Only the first one — the decomposition of the medias — seems to be a prerequisite of the others.